Cranberry BBQ Turkey Sweet Potatoes

 - Preheat your oven to 425°F.

-- Lightly spray or rub sweet potatoes with olive oil and sprinkle with kosher salt.
-Wrap individually in aluminum foil and bake for about 45-55 minutes, or until soft (potatoes can also be "baked" in the microwave, if you have less time).
+- Lightly spray or rub 4-6 sweet potatoes with olive oil and sprinkle with kosher salt.
+Place right on the rack in the oven or on sheet pan and bake for about 45-55 minutes, or until soft (potatoes can also be "baked" in the microwave, if you have less time).

-- While potatoes are baking, combine cranberry sauce and barbecue sauce in a medium saucepan, and heat over low to medium heat until the cranberry sauce melts into the barbecue sauce.
+- While potatoes are baking, combine 1 cup barbecue sauce and 1/4 cup cranberry sauce in a medium saucepan, and heat over low to medium heat until the cranberry sauce melts into the barbecue sauce.

-- Add the turkey, and cook until heated through.
+- Add 2 cups shredded and/or chopped leftover cooked turkey, and cook until heated through.

-- Slice down the potatoes lengthwise, spread open, and fill with the turkey mixture.
-Sprinkle the cheddar topping over the potatoes and bake for about 5 more minutes, until cheese is melted and crumbs are slightly browned.
+- Slice the baked sweet potatoes lengthwise, spread open, and fill with the turkey mixture.
+Sprinkle the cheddar topping over the potatoes and bake for about 5 more minutes, until the cheese is melted and the crumbs are slightly browned.

 Brilliant idea!